 Dogs Are Considered Property Under the Law

-This is very significant because it significantly limits the type and amount of monetary damages that you get if the dog is killed or injured.
-When someone negligently damages or destroys property you can only sue them for the cost of repairing or replacing the property.
+This is significant because it limits the type and amount of monetary damages you get if the dog is killed or injured.
+When someone negligently damages or destroys property, you can only sue them for the cost of repairing or replacing the property.
 You cannot get damages for pain and suffering and things of that nature.

 Here is an example of how this works out.
-For instance, let’s say your neighbor has a pit-bull with a lot of pent up rage.
-So one day he gets loose and attacks and kills your beloved golden retriever right in front of your entire family.
-Your neighbor had a duty to keep their pit-bull contained.
+For instance, let’s say your neighbor has a pit bull with a lot of pent-up rage.
+So one day, he gets loose and attacks and kills your beloved golden retriever right before your entire family.
+Your neighbor had a duty to keep their pit bull contained.
 Can you sue them for negligence for letting the dog loose?
 Absolutely.

-Still, as we discuss more below, you will only be entitled to damages for the cost of getting a new golden retriever.
+Still, as discussed below, you will only be entitled to damages for getting a new golden retriever.
 But you won’t get any compensation for the emotional pain of seeing your dog killed or anything like that.
-If your dog only gets seriously injured instead of killed in the attacked, you can get damage for vet bills but only if they don’t exceed the cost of getting a new dog.
+If your dog only gets seriously injured instead of killed in the attack, you can get damage for vet bills, but only if they don’t exceed the cost of getting a new dog.
 So if the replacement value of your golden retriever is $5,000 and you spend $10,000 in emergency veterinary care, you will only be able to recover $5,000.